Argentina–Mexico football rivalry

-The Argentina–Mexico football rivalry is a sports rivalry that exists between the national football teams of the two countries.
-Although the rivalry is not a very competitive one with Argentina holding 16 victories, 12 draws and only 4 loses in 31 meetings, the game draws a lot of attention from the media in Mexico.
-In fact, this rivalry is more keenly felt by Mexican supporters than Argentines, with the latter viewing Brazil, Uruguay, England, and Germany as bigger rivals.
-A number of Argentines do not consider Mexico as rivals.
+The Argentina–Mexico football rivalry is a sports rivalry that exists in some sports sports media in Mexico for the Argentina national team.
+Although the rivalry is not a very competitive one with Argentina holding 16 victories, 12 draws and only 4 losses in 32 meetings, the game draws a lot of attention from the media in Mexico.
+In fact, this rivalry is more keenly felt by Mexican supporters than Argentines, with the latter viewing Brazil, England, Uruguay, Germany, and the Netherlands as bigger rivals.
+A majority of Argentines do not consider Mexico as rivals.
 Argentina has not lost to Mexico since 2004, with the last 4 meetings being shutout victories.
 Mexico has not scored against Argentina since 2015 in a friendly.

-The rivalry is unusual in that it is an intercontinental one; typically such footballing rivalries exist between countries that are close to one another, for example France–Italy or Argentina–Brazil.

 History

-Although the first official match between both nations came in the 1930 FIFA World Cup where Argentina beat Mexico 6–3 on group stage, the rivalry emerged during the late twentieth century, especially after the 1993 Copa América Final, where Argentina beat Mexico 2–1.
+Although the first official match between both nations came in the 1930 FIFA World Cup where Argentina beat Mexico 6–3 in the group stage, the rivalry emerged during the late twentieth century, especially after the 1993 Copa América Final, where Argentina beat Mexico 2–1.
 That was the first time a non-CONMEBOL nation played in a Copa América final, and the first final played between both sides.

 Managed by Alfio Basile, Argentina won the Copa América for the fourteenth time, defending their title won two years before.
 Argentina would not win another Copa America until 2021.

-Overall, Argentina hold the edge in the rivalry in official matches, with sixteen victories, four by Mexico, and twelve draws.
+Overall, Argentina holds the edge in the rivalry in official matches, with sixteen victories, four by Mexico, and twelve draws.

 Beyond the rivalry between both teams, many Argentine coaches have served as managers of Mexican teams.
-While César Menotti is widely recognised for his work with the Mexico national team, Nevertheless, other Argentine that managed Mexico in subsecquent years (such as Ricardo LaVolpe or more recently Gerardo Martino) were heavily criticized by the local media despite some good results leading the team.
+Meanwhile, César Menotti is widely recognised for his work with the Mexico national team, Nevertheless, other Argentines who managed Mexico in subsecquent years (such as Ricardo LaVolpe or more recently Gerardo Martino) were heavily criticized by the local media despite some good results leading the team.
 Former Mexican player and manager Hugo Sánchez has always been reluctant with the idea of having foreign managers.

-During the 2022 FIFA World Cup held in Qatar, some Mexican and Argentine fans had a fight in Doha prior to the match between both sides.
-Both supporters fought again inside Lusail Stadium after the match that Argentina won 2–0.
-Previously, Mexican fans had been singing a song that include political and social references to the Malvinas Islands War with a phrase ("in the Malvinas, English language is spoken") that provoqued Argentine fans' wrath towards them.
+During the 2022 FIFA World Cup held in Qatar, there was animosity between fans of both sides.
+Prior to the match between both teams, some Mexican and Argentine fans had a fight in Doha.
+Both supporters fought again inside Lusail Stadium after Argentina's victory.
+Previously, Mexican fans, alongside a portion of Uruguayan fans, had been singing a song that included political and social references to the Malvinas War singing "Come to see!
+Come to see!
+In the Falklands, English language is spoken", with the word Falklands intentionally included, considering that the islands are named Malvinas in Spanish, regardless of any political position.
+This intentional aggression sparked outrage of the Argentine fans towards them.